-Polanski's victim expected to ask judge to drop case
+Roman Polanski's victim expected to ask judge to drop case

 - She has long said that the case should be dropped

-(CNN)Samantha Geimer has long asked US authorities to stop pursuing filmmaker Roman Polanski for having sex with her in 1977, when she was 13.
+Los Angeles (CNN)Samantha Geimer has long asked US authorities to stop pursuing filmmaker Roman Polanski for having sex with her in 1977, when she was 13.
 Now, she may make the request for the first time in court.

 "I'm just here to try and get things resolved -- not on Roman's behalf, but on the behalf of a fair justice system," Geimer said as she arrived late Friday morning in Los Angeles Superior Court.
 "I'm going to ask for the case to be resolved in a fair manner, because the justice system is more important than any one person's crime."